 As mentioned in section 5.1, pickup was observed between pixels when large numbers fired at the same time.
 For this reason, all the results described in section 5 were done with only a small number of unmasked pixels.
 Typical pickup behaviour is illustrated in figure 39 where the threshold scan for a single pixel is shown with just that pixel unmasked and also with all pixels unmasked.
 It is clear the distribution when all pixels are enabled is uncorrelated with the pedestal of the actual pixel being studied; it depends on the pedestals of the other pixels firing.
-(The sensor was untrimmed in this case, and so the pedestals had a wide spread, as reflected in the width of the distribution observed.)
 The scan with pickup has a much larger RMS and this has been used to characterise the onset of pickup.